celsiusnarhwal/rest-against-humanity/docs/versions/gql/docs/index.md

 ---
-title: Docs
 description: A public API for Cards Against Humanity
 ---

 # REST Against Humanity

-REST Against Humanity is a public API for Cards Against Humanity.
-You can use it to programatically obtain sets of cards from any of _Cards Against Humanity_'s 71 official packs.
+REST Against Humanity is a public API for [_Cards Against Humanity_](https://cardsagainsthumanity.com).
+You can use it to programatically obtain cards from any of _Cards Against Humanity_'s 71 official packs.

 You should probably read the [rules of Cards Against Humanity](https://s3.amazonaws.com/cah/CAH_Rules.pdf) before using this API.

-REST Against Humanity is accessible at `https://restagainsthumanity.com/api/graphql`.
+REST Against Humanity is accessible at [restagainsthumanity.com/api/graphql](https://restagainsthumanity.com/api/graphql).

 !!! graphql "This is a GraphQL API"